10 Best Conditioners for Active People Tested and Compared

 Other Things Worth Thinking About

-The immediate reward is what you may notice immediately after using the shampoo.
+It can be hard to wait around for results, especially if your hair needs the relief now.
 We favored products that seemed to make a substantial difference to users after only one use.

 Many conditioners use ingredients to produce shine or softness immediately after use but can actually be damaging or drying in the long term.
 We looked for conditioners that featured nourishing ingredients that will improve hair health and prevent damage over time.
 The goal of conditioner should be to build stronger hair rather than just covering up damage.

 Scent can be important, both in considering conditioners that have pleasant fragrances and in looking for conditioners that will have no scent at all.
 If you’re using a leave-in conditioner or condition regularly, you may want a conditioner that smells great and has a long-lasting fragrance.
 If you have sensitive airways, difficulties with strong smells, or spend a lot of time in an enclosed space with others (at an office for example) you may want to look for that lacks a fragrance altogether.

 Q: What ingredients should I avoid in conditioner?